-This tax break covers 100% of the first \$2,000 of tuition and related expenses and 25% of the next \$2,000 of expenses.
-The maximum credit, per student, is \$2,500 per year for the first four years of postsecondary education.
+AOTC.
+The American Opportunity Tax Credit covers 100% of the first \$2,000 of tuition and related expenses and 25% of the next \$2,000 of expenses.
+The maximum AOTC, per student, is \$2,500 per year for the first four years of postsecondary education in pursuit of a degree or recognized credential.

-Lifetime Learning credit.
-If you're paying postsecondary education expenses beyond the first four years, you may benefit from the Lifetime Learning credit (up to \$2,000 per tax return).
+LLC.
+If you're paying postsecondary education expenses beyond the first four years, you may benefit from the Lifetime Learning Credit (up to \$2,000 per tax return).